roots/docs/trellis/ssl.md

 #### DNS records

-Let's Encrypt verifies and creates certificates through a publicly accessible web server for *every* domain you want on the certificate.
+Let's Encrypt verifies and creates certificates through a publicly accessible web server for *every- domain you want on the certificate.

 This means you need valid and working DNS records for every site host/domain you have configured for your WP site.